Information About Configuring Probe Request Forwarding

 Enters global configuration mode.

-Enables or disables the filtering of probe requests forwarded from an access point to the switch.
+Enables or disables the filtering of probe requests forwarded from an access point to the controller.

-If you enable probe filtering, the default filter setting, the access point forwards only acknowledged probe requests to the switch.
-If you disable probe filtering, the access point forwards both acknowledged and unacknowledged probe requests to the switch.
+If you enable probe filtering, the default filter setting, the access point forwards only acknowledged probe requests to the controller.
+If you disable probe filtering, the access point forwards both acknowledged and unacknowledged probe requests to the controller.

-Limits the number of probe requests sent to the switch per client per access point radio in a given interval.
+Limits the number of probe requests sent to the controller per client per access point radio in a given interval.
 You must specify the following arguments with this command:

-num_probes—Number of probe requests forwarded to the switch per client per access point radio in a given interval.
+num_probes—Number of probe requests forwarded to the controller per client per access point radio in a given interval.
 The range is from 1 to 100.

 interval—Probe limit interval in milliseconds.
 The range is from 100 to 10000.